Saint Andrew's Day: Romania

 There are a few pre-Christian Romanian traditions connected to Saint Andrew's Day, some of them having their origin in the Roman celebrations of the god Saturn, most famously the Saturnalia.

 The Dacian New Year took place from 14 November until 7 December; this was considered the interval when time began its course.
 One of the elements that came from the Roman and Thracian celebrations concerned wolves.
-During this night, wolves are allowed to eat all the animals they want.
+During this night, wolves can eat all the animals they want.
 It is said that they can speak, too, but anyone who hears them will soon die.
-Early on Saint Andrew's day, the mothers go into the garden and gather tree branches, especially from apple, pear and cherry trees, and also rosebush branches.
+Early on Saint Andrew's Day, the mothers go into the garden and gather tree branches, especially from apple, pear, cherry trees, and rosebush branches.
 They make a bunch of branches for each family member.
-The one whose bunch blooms by New Year's Day will be lucky and healthy the next year.
-The best known tradition connected to this night concerns matrimony and premonitory dreams.
-Single girls must put under their pillow a sprig or branch of sweet basil.
-If someone takes the plants in their dreams, that means the girl will marry soon.
+The one whose bunch blooms by New Year's Day will be lucky and healthy the following year.
+The best-known tradition connected to this night concerns matrimony and premonitory dreams.
+Single girls must put a sprig or branch of sweet basil under their pillow.
+The girl will marry soon if someone takes the plants in their dreams.
 They can also plant wheat in a dish and water it until New Year's Day.
 The nicer the wheat looks that day, the better the year to come.

 Serbia

-On Saint Andrew's day in 1806 Serbs liberated Belgrade from Ottoman rule.
-On December 12, 1830 (St. Andrew's Day) the Hatt-i şerif was read before the assembly in Belgrade.
-The document has defined the autonomy of Serbia as a part of the Ottoman Empire, and the additional berat confirmed Prince Miloš as the hereditary ruler of the Serbian Principality.
-St. Andrew's Day was instituted as the Statehood Restoration Day, and was celebrated during the rule of the Obrenović dinasty until 1903.
+On Saint Andrew's Day in 1806, Serbs liberated Belgrade from Ottoman rule.
+On 12 December 1830 (St. Andrew's Day), the Hatt-i şerif was read before the assembly in Belgrade.
+The document has defined the autonomy of Serbia as a part of the Ottoman Empire, and the additional berat confirmed Prince Miloš as hereditary ruler of the Serbian Principality.
+St. Andrew's Day was thus instituted as Statehood Restoration Day, and was celebrated during the rule of the Obrenović dynasty until 1903.